 While the tortilla chips are baking, finely chop the cucumber and charred pineapple.
 Roughly chop the coriander.
 In a small bowl, combine the pineapple, cucumber, white wine vinegar, a drizzle of olive oil and a pinch of salt and pepper.
 Toss to combine.

-Divide the jerk beef chilli and charred pineapple & cucumber salsa between bowls.
+Divide the Caribbean beef chilli and charred pineapple and cucumber salsa between bowls.
 Top with a dollop of sour cream.
 Garnish with coriander and chilli.
 Serve with the tortilla chips on the side.